 * Shortness of Breath

 Milk and other dairy products are a major source of nutrients in the American diet.
-One of the most important of these nutrients is calcium.
+One of the most important nutrients in milk and dairy products is calcium.
 A concern for both children and adults with milk allergies is getting enough calcium in a diet that includes little or no dairy products.